FlipsideCrypto/fsc-evm/models/doc_descriptions/core/fact_event_logs.md

 LIMIT 20;
 ```

-Critical Usage Notes:
+### Critical Usage Notes:

-Topic Padding: Address parameters in topics are left-padded with zeros to 32 bytes
+- **Topic Padding**: Address parameters in topics are left-padded with zeros to 32 bytes
-Data Encoding: Raw data is ABI-encoded and needs decoding for human reading
+- **Data Encoding**: Raw data is ABI-encoded and needs decoding for human reading
-Event Ordering: Use event_index for chronological order within a transaction
+- **Event Ordering**: Use event_index for chronological order within a transaction
-Gas Efficiency: Indexed parameters cost more gas but enable efficient queries
+- **Gas Efficiency**: Indexed parameters cost more gas but enable efficient queries

 {% enddocs %}

 {% docs fact_event_logs_event_index %}

 Zero-based sequential position of the event within a transaction's execution.

-Key Facts:
+**Key Facts**:

-Starts at 0 for first event
+- Starts at 0 for first event
-Increments across all contracts in transaction
+- Increments across all contracts in transaction
-Preserves execution order
+- Preserves execution order
-Essential for deterministic event ordering
+- Essential for deterministic event ordering

-Usage Example:
+**Usage Example**:
 ```sql
 -- Trace event execution flow
 SELECT